Persian Empire Language, Writing and Scribes

 The Behistun Inscription is a three-language inscription and large rock relief established by Darius in a limestone cliff at Mount Behistun near Kermanshah in western Persia.
 The same text of empire history was written in three different cuneiform script languages: Old Persian, Elamite, and Babylonian (a variety of Akkadian).
 It was crucial to deciphering cuneiform script like the Rosetta Stone was key to decoding Egyptian hieroglyphs.

-Darius extended the empire to the Indus River valley and developed the world’s first postal service.
+Darius extended the empire to the Indus Valley Civilization and developed the world’s first postal service.
 Couriers on horseback rode on the Royal Road, 1600 miles in 7 days.
 Relay stations every 15 miles, with military guards, provided food, shelter, supplies and fresh horses.
 The Pony Express of 1860 AD resembled the Persian relay station system of 500 BC.

 Herodotus wrote that “there is nothing in the world that travels faster than these Persian couriers.
 Neither snow, nor rain, nor heat, nor gloom of night stays these courageous couriers from the swift completion of their appointed rounds”.
 The motto was chiseled in granite centuries later on a U.S. Post Office in New York.